threefoldtech/info_grid/src/tokens/storetft/solar_wallet.md

 ## Get Started

-### Create and Fund Solar Wallet
+### Create a New Solar Wallet

 For this guide, we will focus on using the desktop wallet version of Solar Wallet for MacOS.
-You can download the appropriate version for your operating system by visiting the official website at [https://solarwallet.io/](https://solarwallet.io/) and clickking '**Get Wallet Now**'.
+You can download the appropriate version for your operating system by visiting the official website at [https://solarwallet.io/](https://solarwallet.io/) and clicking '**Get Wallet Now**'.

 ![](img/solar_home.png)